uber/prototool/README.md

 ##### `prototool files`

-Print the list of all files that will be used given the input `dirOrProtoFiles...`.
+Print the list of all files that will be used given the input `dirOrFile`.
 Useful for debugging.

 ##### `prototool grpc`